opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

   citi-bike-nyc*, *jcdecaux*, *keolis-rennes*, *kml*, *next-bike*, *ov-fiets*, *sf-bay-area*, * share-bike*, *smoove*, *uip-bike*, and *vcub*.
 Use the standard *gtfs* updater instead, or reintroduce your custom updater as a Sandbox module.
+- The `logFrequency`, `maxSnapshotFrequency`, `purgeExpiredData` updater parameters are moved from the individual updaters to `timetableUpdates`(root level in the router config).